stesie/kafka-talk-en/talk.md

 ## Windowing

-* ein gruppierter Stream kann nochmal in Fenster geteilt werden
-   * Zeit-basiert (ggf. mit Überlappung)
+* grouped stream can be partitioned into windows
+   * time-based (possibly with overlappings)
-   * Session-basiert
+   * session-based

 <!--v-->

-## Beispiel
+## Example

-* Auswertung: Anzahl 500er Responses pro 5-Minuten-Fenster?
+* Report: how many internal server errors per five minute interval?

 <!--v-->

 ## Processor API

+* low-level API, which the DSL is based on
-* low-level API, bei der man jeden Verarbeitungsknoten selbst "from scratch" erstellt
+* every processing node is created "from scratch"
-* process-Methode bekommt einfach jede eingehende Nachricht
-* kann beliebig Nachrichten in der Topologie weiterreichen
-* beliebige Zugriffe auf State-Store
+* process-method is invoked for each incoming message
+* ... and can forward 0..n messages
+* topology is a free, acyclic graph
+* arbitrary accesses to local state stores
-* punctuation (scheduler-getriggered $dinge tun)
+* punctuation callbacks

 <!--v-->

-## Beispiel
+## Example

-* Auswertung: haben wir 401er, auf die kein 200er folgt (innerhalb 10 Sekunden)?
+* Report: how many 401 responses are *not* followed up by OK-ish requests (within 10 seconds)?
+* Problem: we want to trigger on the absence of an event

 <!--v-->